 Buffalo Child Stone

-In December 1966 It was blown into pieces to make way for Gardiner Dam, now known as Lake Diefenbaker despite resistance from the nations that accessed the area and, allies in support.
+In December of 1966, the federal government blew apart Buffalo Child Stone to make way for the Gardiner Dam and Lake Diefenbaker despite resistance from First Nations and non-First Nations people alike.
 It was a devastating loss for First Nations people.

-SICC has obtained lands nearby the original location to be a place where First Nations people can gather again.
-There is commemorative (educational) and ceremonial (gathering) land.
+SICC is bringing home pieces of the original stone from the Elbow marina and from the Western Development Museum.
+SICC obtained lands nearby the original location to be a place where First Nations people can gather again.
+There is both commemorative (educational) and ceremonial (gathering) lands.

 Points of Interest